TITLES AND

 "A Challenge for Lassie" (01/19/64):

-After the farm suffers successive crop losses in a drought, Timmy uses Lassie as collateral for the fee at the Midvale Field Trials, which offers a $200 prize to the winner.
-With Will Zuckert, Willis Bouchey, Edward Kimmer, and Ted Stanhope.
+After the farm suffers successive crop losses in drought, Timmy uses Lassie as collateral for the fee at the Midvale Field Trials, which offers a $200 prize to the winner.
+Sam Caldwell: Will Zuckert.
+Registrar: Willis Bouchey.
+Banker: Edward Kemmer.
+Dog Trials Announcer: Ted Stanhope.

 • Note: The name of the company on the side of the truck Timmy and Lassie hitchhike in is "Ramsey Bros.
 Farm."
 Ramsey must spell bad luck for Lassie; it's also the name of the company that takes Lassie away in "Lassie's Odyssey."
 The scene of Lassie herding the sheep seems to be from "The Black Sheep."